What happens to tears shed in outer space? It's a question that Hollywood's typical treks to the stars never consider but "Gravity" does.

 "Gravity" is a gamechanger like "Avatar" in the realm of digital 3-D special effects.
-Yet the gimmicks embellish, not drive, the material.

 It's a difference obvious from the movie's stunning opening act, an apparently unbroken 13-minute shot establishing the characters, crisis and Cuaron's limitless ambition.
 Emmanuel Lubezki's camera seems as unbound by gravity as the astronauts themselves.

 The final act confidently announces "Gravity" as something weightier than a mere outer space blockbuster.
 It begins with Ryan's chance radio contact with Earth, a strange encounter resigning her to a fate seeming certain.
 Then it isn't, thanks in part to a twist that's puzzling, amusing, melancholy and ultimately inspiring.
 Only a movie already so splendidly steeped in risks could take. another like it.